 After the excitement of owning a new pet winds down, it’s time you start answering some practical questions, such as, “How do I keep my furry friend from destroying my floors?”

-However, just because you have a pet doesn’t mean the appearance of your home has to suffer.
+However, just because you have a pet doesn’t mean your home’s appearance has to suffer.
 There are plenty of pet flooring options that can withstand the wear and tear that pets dish out without staining, turning dull, and becoming scratched.

 Characteristics of a Pet-Friendly Floor

 The best flooring options for dog and cat owners help keep your pet comfortable while warding against the common messes and damages they inflict.
-To do so, they must have these following characteristics:
+To do so, they must have the following characteristics: